 Consequent to the September 2018 bonus issue, all the then outstanding options granted under the stock option plan have been adjusted for bonus shares.

 The total number of equity shares and American Depositary Receipts (ADRs) to be allotted to the employees of the Company and its subsidiaries under the 2015 Plan does not cumulatively exceed 1% of the issued capital.
 For the shares and ADRs issued under the 2019 Plan, the cumulative amount does not exceed 1.15% of the issued capital.
-The 2019 Plan and 2015 Plan are in compliance with the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, as amended from time to time, and there has been no material change to the plans during the fiscal 2025.
+The 2019 Plan and 2015 Plan are in compliance with the SEBI (Share Based Employee Benefits and Sweat Equity) Regulations, 2021, as amended from time to time, and there has been no material change to the plans during fiscal 2026 except for the changes in 2019 plan as proposed in the ensuing AGM.

 Our corporate governance philosophy